gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 └── package.json
 ```

 Despite the `md` extension, `my-post.md` is treated as an MDX file.
-When using this theme, you can use `md` and `mdx` extensions interchangably.
+When using this theme, you can use `md` and `mdx` extensions interchangeably.

 Inside that Markdown file, add content.
 The top section is called [frontmatter](/docs/mdx/writing-pages/#using-frontmatter-in-mdx) and `title` and `date` are required fields.